The Outflow of the B335 Protostar II: After the Outburst: Discussion

 \subsubsection{Ice Absorption}

-Figure \ref{Norm-ice-spectra} shows that the absorption features of $^{12}$CO$_2$ and $^{12}$CO ice are strong and saturated in all outflow cavity positions. $^{13}$CO$_2$, OCN$^-$ (cyanate anion) and OCS (carbonyl sulfide) ices are convincingly detected and their depths increase towards the protostar. $^{13}$CO ice is weakly detected, and the broad absorption of HDO ice at 4.1$\mu$m \citep{Slavicinska.2024.AA.688A.29.HDO} tentatively in the spectrum of region 0E, the position closest to the protostar.
+Figure \ref{Norm-ice-spectra} shows that the absorption features of $^{12}$CO$_2$ and $^{12}$CO ice are strong and saturated in all outflow cavity positions. $^{13}$CO$_2$, OCN$^-$ (cyanate anion) and OCS (carbonyl sulfide) ices are convincingly detected and their depths increase towards the protostar. $^{13}$CO ice is weakly detected.
+The broad absorption of HDO ice at 4.1$\mu$m \citep{Slavicinska.2024.AA.688A.29.HDO} is tentatively detected as a weak, broad depression relative to the interpolated continuum in the spectrum of region 0E, the position closest to the protostar, and only there.
 The continuum emission declines strongly at shorter wavelengths, and that portion in Figure \ref{Norm-ice-spectra} (enhanced by a factor of 20 for clarity) shows that the absorption feature of the C-H stretch mode is detected in the three cavity positions farther away from the protostar ($>$1\arcsec).
 In the context of YSOs, this C-H stretch signature is commonly identified as CH$_3$OH, laboratory spectra of which were shown in \citet{Dawes.2016.PCCP.18.1245}, but our data are of insufficient quality to support this specific identification.
 Finally, while the NIRSpec data cubes cover the wavelength range of the broad H$_2$O ice feature near 3.0 $\mu$m, no usable data were obtained of this feature due to the high column density and saturation of the absorption as well as the faint continuum.

 For all these ice features, we computed optical depth spectra relative to a local continuum and determined integrated optical depths (in units of cm$^{-1}$).
 The resulting integrals were divided by the integrated laboratory band strengths ($A$) to give column densities in units of molecules cm$^{-2}$.
 We used the $A$-values from \citet{Bouilloud.2015.MNRAS.451.2145.waterice.A} for $^{13}$CO$_2$.
 For OCN$^-$ we used $A$ = $1.51\times10^{-16}$ from \citet{Gerakines.2025.MNRAS.537.2918.OCN-}, and for OCS $1.20\times10^{-16}$ from \citet{Slavicinska.2025.OCS}.